-It can be difficult to see through the marketing hype of Shimano’s Technologies when selecting a fishing reel.
-This guide has been put together to explain in simple terms exactly what these Shimano Technology actually does and why that matters to an angler.
+It can be challenging to see through the marketing hype of Shimano’s Technologies when selecting a fishing reel.
+This guide has been put together to explain exactly what these Shimano Technology actually does and why that matters to an angler.

-There is a big difference in the materials used and the method of construction between an entry level fishing reel and the high-end models.
-But reading through the specifications can be difficult to understand what that actually means in terms of performance and durability.
+There is a big difference in the materials used and the construction method between an entry-level fishing reel and the high-end models.
+But reading through the specifications can be difficult to understand what that means in terms of performance and durability.

-In this article I will go through each of Shimano’s key and most common technologies one by one.
+In this article I will go through each of Shimano’s key and most common technologies individually.

 Shimano are one of my favorite fishing equipment manufacturers and once you read through this list you will understand why their gear gives better performance and more durability.
 I have also put together a guide to Shimano’s Best Spinning Reels if you want to know which reel has these technologies built into their design.